hunterwyork/gradationalism/README.md

   Micro/meso/macroclass crosswalk to census 1970 codes
   _Song, Xi, Catherine G. Massey, Karen A. Rolf, Joseph P. Ferrie, Jonathan L. Rothbaum, and Yu Xie.
 2020.
 “Long-Term Decline in Intergenerational Mobility in the United States since the 1850s.”
 Proceedings of the National Academy of Sciences 117(1): 251–58._
 - **Census_integrated_occ_crosswalks.xlsx**
-  Crosswalks across all census years
+  Crosswalks across all census years, from IPUMS website, but unable to find source.

 ### Outputs
-[EMPTY]
+[EMPTY] - To be filled by code.

 ## Instructions